digipolisantwerp/chatbot_service_nodejs/README.md

 - **metadata:**: Metadata to be passed along, this has to be an object.

 ### ResponseHandler
 If the responseHandler is set to false the package will not send the http response.
-Instaid it will call the next function and put the response on `req.chatbotResponse`.
+Instead it will call the next function and put the response on `req.chatbotResponse`.
 This feature can be used if you would like to modify / filter the message before it's sent to the client.

 An [example swagger description](swagger.yml) is included.